lnxjedi/gopherbot/doc/Plugin-Author's-Guide.md

 # Calling Convention
 The robot calls external plugins by creating a goroutine and exec'ing the external script with a set of environment variables.
 The external script uses the appropriate library for the scripting language to create a robot object from the environment.
 The script then examines it's command-line arguments to determine the type of action to take (normally a command followed by arguments to the command), and uses the library to make JSON-over-http calls for executing and returning results from methods.
 Depending on how the plugin is used, different kinds of events can cause external plugins to be called with a variety of commands and arguments.
 The most common means of calling an external plugin is for one of it's commands to be matched, or by matching a pattern in an ambient message (one not specifically directed to the robot).

+# Environment Variables
+Gopherbot sets two primary environment variables of use to the plugin developer:
+  * GOPHER\_CONFIGDIR - the directory where Gopherbot looks for it's configuration
+  * GOPHER\_INSTALLDIR - the directory where the Gopherbot executable resides

+In addition, the following two environment variables are set for every script plugin:
+  * GOPHER\_USER - the username of the user who spoke to the robot
+  * GOPHER\_CHANNEL - the channel the user spoke in (empty string indicates a direct message)

 # Plugin Types and Calling Events